MicrosoftDocs/CommunityToolkit/docs/maui/views/semantic-order-view.md

 </ContentPage>
 ```

-Then in the code behind file we can change the order as follows:
+To over come that, in the code behind file we can change the order that will be used by the device's screen reader as follows:

 ```csharp
 using System.Collections.Generic;